Arkaprava-Gupta/function-key-lock-software/README.md

 **Purpose:**
 It was created for my needs on a laptop on which I have to press the fn key and F1-F3 or F7-F8 keys for volume or brightness controls.
-'\n' I did not have the option to lock fn:
+I did not have the option to lock fn:
 1)by fn+capslock or fn+ esc
 2)or by a software provided by the OEM
 3)or in bios